IL-1 Signal Inhibition in Alcoholic Hepatitis (ISAIAH)

 7 days

-Resolution of Systemic Inflammatory Response Syndrome (SIRS) at Day 7, 14, 21, 28, 42 and 90 in patients with SIRS at baseline
+Number of Patients With Resolution of Systemic Inflammatory Response Syndrome (SIRS) at Day 28 in Patients With SIRS at Baseline

 Recommendations of the American College of Chest Physicians/Society of Critical Care Medicine Consensus Conference; where SIRS represents the presence of 2 or more criteria out of following: